 The Institute's assets that are exposed to credit risk consist primarily of cash and cash equivalents, long-term investments, accounts receivable and contributions receivable.
 Domestic deposits are maintained at financial institutions and, at times, balances may exceed federally insured limits.
 The Institute has never experienced any losses related to these balances.
-Amounts on deposit in excess of federally insured limits at December 31, 2013 approximate \$15.4 million.
+Amounts on deposit in excess of federally insured limits at December 31, 2014 approximate \$22.9 million.
 The Institute invests its excess cash and cash equivalents, and maintains its investments with high-quality financial institutions.
 The Institute performs yearly evaluations of these institutions for relative credit standing.
 Management regularly monitors the composition and maturities of investments.
 The Institute limits the amount of credit exposure to any one financial institution.
 Accounts receivable consist primarily of amounts due from various agencies of the federal government or prime contractors doing business with the federal government.
-Contributions receivable consist of amounts due from private foundations and individual donors.
+Contributions receivable consist of amounts due from private foundations, individual donors and major donors (see Note 10).
 Historically, the Institute has not experienced significant losses related to accounts and contributions receivable and, therefore, believes that the credit risk related to accounts receivable is minimal.